 - Onion: White onions have the crispest texture and provide a sharp zing of flavor.

-- Garlic: Fresh cloves of garlic give the salsa a deep, savory taste.
+- Garlic: Fresh cloves of garlic provide the perfect touch of robust, savory flavor.

-- Cilantro: Chopped fresh cilantro adds a ton of freshness.
+- Cilantro: Fresh cilantro adds a ton of earthy flavor!

 - Lime Juice: Freshly squeezed lime juice adds a bit of acidity.
 However, don’t use too much lime juice because tomatillos already provide a bit of tart flavor.